 The Coronavirus family of viruses causes a wide range of illnesses in animals.
 These range from the common cold to Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS) in humans but can also cause diarrhoea, hepatitis, encephalomyelitis and respiratory illnesses in other species.
 A coronavirus infection causing diarrhoea in young camelid crias has also been identified [28 and 29].
 These viruses can be transmitted between animals and people, a process known as zoonosis, so it is significant that wildlife can act as reservoirs of coronaviruses [31 and 32].
-SARS-CoV-2, more widely known as COVID-19, is also a member of the Coronavirus group.
+SARS-CoV-2, more widely known as COVID-19, is also a member of the Coronavirus group and likely originated from bats, possibly transmitting to humans through contact with pangolins, although this has yet to be proven.

 A critical element of the COVID-19 infection process is binding of the viral ‘spike’ glycoprotein to the cell receptor protein (angiotensin-converting enzyme 2 (ACE2)), a process that allows the virus particle to be taken into the cell.
-The nanobody strongly binds to the COVID-19 virus’ spike proteins thus preventing binding to the receptor and blocking entry.
-Synchrotrons are being used to determine the structure of nanobodies bound to the spike protein of SARS-CoV-2 and determine the exact target area of the antigen.
+A nanobody, raised against the COVID-19 spike protein, strongly binds to it thus preventing binding to the receptor and blocking cell entry.
+A variety of physical techniques (eg. Synchrotrons) are being used to determine the structure of nanobodies bound to the SARS-CoV-2 spike protein and determine the exact target area of the antigen.

 Given the severity of the COVID-19 pandemic and the urgent need for innovative therapeutic solutions, there are several international scientific groups now researching this area using both alpacas and llamas as the source of nanobodies.